jmcgallia/jmcgallia/README.md

 # Hello.

 My name is Jordan.
 I'm an aspiring data analyst with a degree in Computer Science.
-I also enjoy programming in general and have been learning web development for fun in my free-time.
-Other than that, I love learning new languages and studying linguistics and history.
+I also love programming, linguistics, and history.

 Below are my data analytics and web-development portfolios, as well as some random stuff that I'm proud of.
 ## Skills